sakaal/admin_client_ansible/README.md

         sudo init_sensitive_data

+1. If you have a backup copy of an existing password manager database, look up the master password and the key file in the document safe and restore the backup.

+1. If you do not have a password manager database yet, then generate a new strong master password and create a key file.
+   Create a new KeePass database with a composite master key using the above.
+Keep them the same way as the other access credentials above.
+   - Recommended name for the key file:
+     `com.example_username_passwords.key`
+   - Recommended name for a KeePass database file:
+     `com.example_username_passwords.kdbx`

 1. If the reason why you are deploying a new ACS is that there was a security incident, then consider revoking or at least changing all the private keys on the sensitive data volume, if any.